lszefner/oop-class/README.md

-# oop-class
-This repo is for Liam Szefner's OOP Course of CentraleSupelec and ESSEC
+# OOP projects and exercises